-- 1. All at the same time, double-press the buttons of the parts that you want to edit simultaneously.
+- 1. Hold down the MODE button and press the buttons of the parts that you want to edit simultaneously.
 The buttons flash, indicating that they are selected for editing.
 Any edits will be applied to all selected parts. - 2.
-To deselect any of these parts for editing, double-press a different multi-part button.
+To deselect any of these parts for editing, hold down the MODE button again and press the multi-part button you want to deselect.